paulz/workshops/rag/README.md

 1. Start with a simple RAG implementation
 2. Add evaluation metrics
 3. Improve retrieval with different algorithms
-4. Implement structured chunking
-5. Add query enhancement
+4. Add query enhancement
-6. Build an agentic system with tool use
+5. Build an agentic system with tool use

 This workshop is designed to provide a hands-on understanding of RAG systems and their evolution from simple to more sophisticated implementations.